Dennis Severs’ House Museum

 Advertising

 Know the Burger King at Euston like the back of your hand?
-Maybe it’s time to explore what lies beneath with one of London Transport Museum's special tours.
+Maybe it’s time to explore what lies beneath it with one of London Transport Museum's special tours.
 There is a labyrinth of dark passageways that have been concealed for more than 50 years – many of them with perfectly preserved mid-century design.
-Some parts could be lost forever due to redevelopment works for HS2 – like the beautifully tiled Leslie Green station.
-Book on to a tour and see it while you can.
+Book a tour and fall in love with these dank and grimy relics of old London.

 Advertising